-- 1. If the capital is paid as a consequence of the death of the policyholder, no taxation occurs. - 2.
-If the payment of capital is linked to the policyholder's survival, Italian tax law provides two different methods of taxation, depending on when the insurance policy was purchased: - a) Insurance policy purchased before 1 January 2000: a flat tax rate of 12.50% applies to the difference between the payment received and the sum of the insurance premiums paid.
-The taxable base is reduced by 2% for each year following the tenth year from the date of stipulation. - b) Insurance policy purchased after 1 January 2000: a flat tax rate of 12.50% applies to the difference between the payment received and the insurance premiums paid and not deducted from the tax liability of the previous tax years.
+- ▶ If the capital is paid as a consequence of the death of the policyholder, no taxation occurs. - If the payment of capital is linked to the policyholder's survival, Italian tax law provides 2 different methods of taxation, depending on when the insurance policy was purchased: - 1.
+Insurance policy purchased before 1 January 2000: a flat tax rate of 20% applies to the difference between the payment received and the sum of the insurance premiums paid.
+The taxable base is reduced by 2% for each year following the tenth year from the date of stipulation. - 2.
+Insurance policy purchased after 1 January 2000: a flat tax rate of 20% applies to the difference between the payment received and the insurance premiums paid and not deducted from the tax liability of the previous tax years.

-In case the income from the insurance policy is paid to a non-resident of Italy, it will be necessary to verify the provisions of the double tax treaty in place between the countries involved.
+In case the income from the insurance policy is paid to a nonresident of Italy, it will be necessary to verify the provisions of the double tax treaty in place between the countries involved.